Skip to main content

 Option 1: Adobe Reader DC, Google Chrome, and the Adobe Google Chrome Plug-In.

-This is my favorite because it works well, and it completely free.
+This is my favorite because it works well, and it is entirely free.

 1. Download Adobe Reader DC